-Each archive in FotoWeb represents a set of files that you want to make available to one or more users.
+Each archive in FotoWeb represents a set of files you want to make available to one or more users.
 An archive connects to one of Index Manager's indexes and can contain anything from a few files up to several million files.
-The file themselves are stored on a server hard drive which is typically shared so that users can get to the master files when requesting a download, for example.
+The files themselves are stored on a server hard drive that is typically shared so that users can access the master files when requesting a download, for example.

-Index Manager handles crawling of the folders on the network drive, updates the indexes and processes searches from FotoWeb and FotoStation clients.
-With FotoWeb you can also apply search filters on the archive and access list levels to limit the actual files that a user sees when opening up the archive in FotoWeb.
-Read more about that below.
+Index Manager handles crawling of the folders on the network drive, updates the indexes, and processes searches from FotoWeb and FotoStation clients.
+With FotoWeb, you can also apply search filters on the archive and access list levels to limit the actual files that a user sees when opening up the archive in FotoWeb.

 You do not have to publish all the files in the archive to all users.
 By associating an archive with an auto search filter, you can manage which files are available based on the search criteria that are sent to Index Manager.
-When the user makes a search in this archive, the user's search is combined with the search filter on the archive, so that the user is never able to see files that you did not intend to make available.
+When the user searches this archive, the user's search is combined with the search filter on the archive so that the user is never able to see files that you did not intend to make available.